Best Blu-ray players for 2019

 Blu-ray player buying tips

 Do you have a 4K or OLED TV?
-You DEFINITELY want a 4K Blu-ray player – like I said, it gives you the best picture.
+You DEFINITELY want a 4K Blu-ray player – as I said, it gives you the best picture.

 Planning on getting one soon?
 It is worth purchasing a 4K player now.
 A 4K player can display DVD and standard Blu-ray discs on a 1080p screen.

-The compact Sony BDP-S3700 player shown on top of the robust Oppo UDP-203.
+The compact Sony BDP-S3700 player shown on top of a full-size player.

 Larger players work well in serious home theater setups, but there are also extremely compact Blu-ray players.
 They can fit neatly into tight places, like a bedroom or smaller TV setup.